innogames/slack-bot/readme.md

 ![Screenshot](./docs/help.png)

 ## Jenkins (optional)
-The bot is able to start and monitor jenkins job on a simple but powerful way.
+The bot is able to start and monitor Jenkins job in a simple but powerful way.

-By default the commands are not available and not visible in the "help", till the "jenkins.host" is defined in the config file.
+By default, the commands are not available and not visible in the "help", till the "jenkins.host" is defined in the config file.

 ### Start Jenkins jobs
 The `start job` command starts a Jenkins job and shows the current progress. **Attention:** only whitelisted jobs in the config are startable!

-In additions each job can have a configurable `trigger` which make it possible to create custom commands to start jobs. (it's a regexp which takes parameter names into account).
+In additions, each job can have a configurable `trigger` which make it possible to create custom commands to start jobs. (it's a regexp which takes parameter names into account).
-E.g. "start daily deployment" could be the trigger for one jenkins job.
-Sending this text to the bot would start he job.
+E.g. "start daily deployment" could be the trigger for one Jenkins job.
+Sending this text to the bot would start the job.

-After starting a job the bot will show the estimated build time and some action buttons.
+After starting a job, the bot will show the estimated build time and some action buttons.
 There you can open the logs or abort the build directly.

 The bot is also able to parse parameters and lookup branch names using a fuzzy branch search.